 If you still remember, one of the biggest and costliest food recalls in the United States happened in January of 2009, after the U.S. Food and Drug Administration discovered and confirmed the contamination of the peanut-based products of the Peanut Corporation of America (PCA).
 The products were found to be contaminated with Salmonella in 2007 and 2008, which is clearly a violation of the food processing standards set by the USFDA.
 This act of negligence caused an outbreak, with 700 reported cases of food poisoning and nine deaths – all across 46 states in the country.
 Of course, the only outcome of this is bankruptcy for the company, plus multiple lawsuits.

-Facilities like the PCA must be very careful and meticulous in managing pest control, since food processing environments present ideal conditions for pest infestation.
+Like the PCA, facilities must be conscientious and meticulous in managing pest control since food processing environments present ideal conditions for pest infestation.

 How Rats Contaminate Food

 Rodents, especially roof rats and brown rats, find a haven in food facilities.
-There is plenty of food, a continuous supply of water and many hiding spaces where they can nest and breed.
+There is plenty of food, a continuous water supply, and many hiding spaces where they can nest and breed.
 As the family of rats grows in size, they become more aggressive in scavenging for more food.

 That piece of cheese gets contaminated as soon as the rat sinks its teeth into it, leaving the germs it carries in its mouth in that yummy piece of cheddar.
 Tempting, yes, but not safe.